fpmi-tp2024/tpmp-gpd-lab5-hryakopluxi/README.md

 * [Yulia Kanoplich](https://github.com/Juliet165) - Technical Writer, Business Analyst, GitHub Wiki & Pages Contributor
    - Wrote technical documentation for the project
    - Designed and created diagrams for the project
-   - Contributed to GitHub wiki and pages
+   - Contributed to GitHub wiki and Pages